 Lesson quickly learned.
 I was wrong.
 Tracy Mellor; our People Director and the boss in question, was right.
 Damn it.

 My personality profile was freakishly spot on.
 Some really great things to celebrate and be proud of, plus some necessary weaknesses to think about and develop on.

 It’s not just me that’s bought into it; all of RG’s new starters have an Insights Discovery session where we ask them to complete the personality profiling test and read through the initial results overview.
 We ask them to highlight how many statements (from a total of 50) they disagree with.
 We count these up and calculate a % showing how strongly they agree with their profile.
 It’s rare that we get anything below 90%.

-The profiles show us that everyone has all four of the Insights colour energies in their personality.
+The profiles show us that everyone has all four of the Insights color energies in their personality.
 The individuality comes from how easily we can access each one.
-My colour preference order is; Yellow, Blue, Red and Green.
+My color preference order is; Yellow, Blue, Red and Green.

 • People with a preference for dominant "Fiery Red" energy are extroverted and have high energy.
 They are action-oriented and always in motion.
 They will approach others in a direct, authoritative manner, radiating a desire for power and control.

 • People with a preference for dominant "Sunshine Yellow" energy are strongly extroverted, radiant, and friendly.
 They are usually positive and concerned with good human relations.
 They will approach others in a persuasive, democratic manner, radiating a desire for sociability.

 • People with a preference for dominant "Earth Green" energy are introverted with a strong focus on values and depth in relationships.
 They want others to be able to rely on them.
 They prefer democratic relations that value the individual and are personal in style, radiating a desire for understanding.